Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

-As in many other approaches to credentials, integrity is ensured through the issuer's digital signature on a compressed serialization of the credential, i.e., on its Merkle root.
-The left half of the associated Merkle tree corresponds to metadata that will typically be verified in every \ac{vp}, including a unique credential~identifier (serial number) for revocation, a reference to a schema, a reference to a revocation registry, the public key for holder binding, and an expiration date.
+The left half of the associated Merkle tree corresponds to metadata that will typically be verified in each \ac{vp}, including a unique revocation~ID (credential~identifier / serial number) a reference to a schema, a reference to a revocation registry, the public key for holder binding, and an expiration date.
 The right half of the Merkle tree represents the content, including all the attributes, e.g., for a national~ID.
-Note that while our implementation is symmetric, including eight slots for meta-attributes and eight slots for attributes, also asymmetric approaches are conceivable, for instance, if the number of attributes gets much larger.
+Note that while our implementation is based on a balanced tree, including eight slots for meta-attributes and eight slots for attributes, also unbalanced approaches are conceivable, for instance, if the number of attributes gets much larger.

-We used the \ac{zkp}-friendly Poseidon hashing algorithm and the \ac{zkp}-friendly \ac{eddsa}-Poseidon digital signature mechanism, which is the reason why the public key for holder binding consists of two 253-bit values, representing a point with two coordinates on the Baby~Jubjub elliptic curve.
-We chose these two cryptographic primitives despite their relative novelty because they are being used in several blockchain projects, such as the privacy-oriented Dusk Network~\citep{maharramov2019dusk}.
-If someone found a security issue with these primitives, it would likely be used to exploit these projects that secure digital assets worth tens of millions of~USD and, therefore, arguably quickly discovered and addressed through a patch.
+For our implementation, we used the \ac{zkp}-friendly Poseidon hashing algorithm.
+We chose these Poseidon hashing algorithm despite its relative novelty because it is used in several blockchain projects, such as the privacy-oriented Dusk Network~\citep{maharramov2019dusk}.
+If someone found a security issue with Poseidon, it would likely be used to exploit these projects that secure digital assets worth tens of millions of~USD and, therefore, arguably quickly discovered and addressed through a patch.
+Moreover Poseidon has recently attracted increased, unsuccessful attempts by cryptanalysts trying to break them~\citep{ashur2023poseidon,kovalchuk2021poseidon}.